sciapp/gr/lib/grm/grplot/README.md

 1. `bin_counts`: This parameter sets the amount of classes without binning.
 2. `bin_edges`: This parameter sets the borders of the classes.
 3. `bin_width`: This parameter sets the width of all the bins.
-4. `draw_edges`: When a colormap is used this parameter decides whether the outer shape is drawn or not.
+4. `draw_edges`: If a colormap is used this parameter decides whether the outer shape is drawn or not.
 The value can be either 0 or 1.
-5. `keep_radii_axes` When y_lims are set and this parameter is set, the radii axes always start at 0.0
+5. `keep_radii_axes`: This parameter only have an impact, if `y_lim` is set.
+In that case the ranges for the radii axes from `y_lim` get ignored while the polar histogram still gets affected by the `y_lim`.
 6. `num_bins`: This parameter sets the number of classes which are respected during the binning.
 7. `normalization`: This parameter sets the type of normalization for the polar histogram.
 The value can be `count`, `probability`, `countdensity`, `pdf`, `cumcount` or `cdf`.
 8. `phi_flip`: This parameter decides whether the phi values are flipped or not.
 The value can be either 0 or 1.
-9. `stairs`: When this parameter is set, only the outer shapes of the bins are drawn.
+9. `stairs`: If this parameter is set, only the outer shapes of the bins are drawn.
 The value can be either 0 or 1.
 10. `x_colormap`: This parameter sets the colormap for the x-direction.
 11. `x_flip`: This parameter defines whether the x-axis is flipped or not.
 12. `y_colormap`: This parameter sets the colormap for the y-direction.